Dwayne Johnson: Nation of Domination (1997–1998)

 Upon returning in August, Maivia turned heel by lashing out at fans who had been booing him and joining Faarooq, D'Lo Brown and Kama in the stable called the Nation of Domination.
 He then refused to acknowledge the Rocky Maivia name, instead referring to himself in the third person as the Rock, though he would still be billed as "the Rock" Rocky Maivia until 1998.
 The Rock would then regularly insult the audience, WWF performers, and interviewers in his promos.

 At D-Generation X: In Your House on December 7, Stone Cold Steve Austin defeated the Rock in under six minutes to retain the Intercontinental Championship.
 The next night on Raw Is War, Austin was ordered by Mr. McMahon to defend the title in a rematch, but forfeited it to the Rock instead, handing him the title belt before hitting him with the Stone Cold Stunner.
 The Rock feuded with Austin and Ken Shamrock through the end of 1997 and beginning of 1998.
 On January 19, 1998, at the Royal Rumble, the Rock defeated Shamrock by disqualification to retain the Intercontinental Championship.
-Later that night, he entered the Royal Rumble match and lasted until the final two before he was eliminated by Stone Cold Steve Austin.
-On March 29, at WrestleMania XIV, he defeated Shamrock by disqualification once again to retain the title.
+Later that night, the Rock entered the Royal Rumble match and lasted until the final two before he was eliminated by Stone Cold Steve Austin.
+On March 29, at WrestleMania XIV, the Rock defeated Shamrock by disqualification once again to retain the title.
 The next night, on Raw is War, the Rock debuted a new Intercontinental Championship design and would later overthrow Faarooq as leader of the Nation of Domination to spark a feud between the two.
 He then successfully defended the Intercontinental Championship against Faarooq at Over the Edge: In Your House on May 31.
 The stable would then refer to themselves as simply "The Nation".

 The Rock and the Nation then feuded with Triple H and D-Generation X (DX), with the two stable leaders first meeting in the quarter-final of the 1998 King of the Ring tournament, which the Rock won.
 At King of the Ring on June 28, the Rock defeated Dan Severn in the semi-final match and lost to rival Ken Shamrock in the final.
 The Rock then resumed his feud with Triple H, as the two had a two out of three falls match at Fully Loaded: In Your House on July 26 for the Intercontinental Championship, which the Rock retained in controversial fashion.
 This led to a ladder match at SummerSlam on August 30, where the Rock lost the title to Triple H.

 In the latter half of 1998, the Rock saw a big uptick in fan support.
-He also started consolidating his famous persona during this time, which would last until 2000.
-His popularity caused him to be booked in a feud with fellow Nation members Mark Henry and D'Lo Brown, turning babyface in the process.
+The Rock also started consolidating his famous persona during this time, which would last until 2000.
+The Rock's popularity caused him to be booked in a feud with fellow Nation members Mark Henry and D'Lo Brown, turning babyface in the process.
 Henry defeated the Rock at Judgment Day: In Your House on October 18 after interference from Brown, effectively breaking up the stable.